What Is Ebola Virus?

 What Is the Fatality Rate of Ebola?

-What Is the Treatment for Ebola?
+Is There Any Treatment for Ebola?

 There is no cure for Ebola.
 New therapies are being investigated.
 Treatment for Ebola consists of supportive care which often includes administering intravenous (IV) fluids and monitoring and maintaining appropriate electrolyte, oxygen, and blood pressure levels.
 Prevention and treatment of other infections that may develop in the Ebola-infected patient is important as well.